fxgsell/GG-Edge-Inference/2-face-detection/README.md

 # A first model running on Greengrass

-## Steps
+## Walk-through

-1. At the root of the repo copy `Makefile.parameters.sample` to `Makefile.parameters` and edit it with your values.
+1. At the root of the repository copy `Makefile.parameters.sample` to `Makefile.parameters` and edit it with your values.

 1. Go in the first directory `01-face-detection`.